What Happens After The People Cull?

 A recent Fast Company article by Jenny Fernandez and Kathryn Landis makes an important point: the real cost of layoffs is often felt not on the day people leave, but in the days and weeks that follow.

-Teams do not simply continue with fewer people.
+Teams experience a significant shift continue with fewer people.
 They lose informal networks, unwritten decision rules, institutional memory, and confidence.
 Work slows, risk tolerance drops, the remaining team waits for cues before acting.

 We see this all the time in organisations moving through restructure, rupture, and rapid change.

-That is because performance does not live in job descriptions and org charts, or even KPIs.
-It lives in what happens between people: in trust, repair, communication, emotional steadiness, and the ability to keep working together under pressure.
+That is because performance lives in what happens between people: in trust, repair, communication, emotional steadiness, and the ability to keep working together under pressure.
+Not just in job descriptions and org charts, or even KPIs.

 This is where many leaders get stuck.
 They are expected to reassure the team, restore momentum, manage uncertainty, and keep delivery on track, while carrying their own distress and often the team’s as well.
 If we are not careful, we either distance ourselves emotionally or take the team’s pain fully on board.
 Neither response helps us lead well.